Ohio Theatre (Toledo, Ohio): History

 The Ohio Theatre was built by the Lagrange Street Amusement Company, opening its doors on February 28, 1921, featuring the Douglas Fairbanks film, The Mark of Zorro.
 Admission, including the War Tax, was 25 cents for adults and 15 cents for children.
 It was the largest neighborhood theatre in the country at the time.

 It is best remembered as a movie house and remains Toledo's only historic operating neighborhood theatre.
 In 1929 Toledo had 41 indoor movie houses.
 While the country was experiencing the Great Depression, movie houses such as the Ohio Theatre offered quite an entertainment value.
 The Ohio Theatre still features the original deluxe red brick façade with Greek columns, a loading dock with overhead doors, the original wood seats with the original aisle lighting, the original side wall sconces and the original projection booth with a newsreel work bench.
 It has the same footprint as when it was built in 1921.

 The Lagrange Street Amusement Company was dissolved by court order in 1923 and sold at public auction to Rosa Bialorucki, the only bidder and one of the five investors in the Lagrange Street Amusement Company.
 The Bialorucki family owned the theatre until 1974 when it was acquired by the Catholic Diocese of Toledo.
 It was sold to the Ohio Theatre, Inc., a non-profit management board in 2004, and sold again in 2009 to United North, formerly known as the Lagrange Development Corporation, a non-profit community development corporation.
+United North went out of business in 2019.
+The Ohio Theatre was purchased by Children's Theatre Workshop (CTW) in Nov 2020.
+They perform all their plays and musicals at the location as well as rent it for theatre, arts, dance, music, and other events.
+CTW received a $2.5 million grant to work on the marquee, the facade along with some campus improvements.